davide-marino00/PBI_DOCS/refac.md

 			    )
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate a cumulative cost measure, specifically named 'MSR_Cumulative Cost'.
-Here's a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate a measure called 'MSR_Cumulative Cost', which provides the cumulative cost up to a selected month in a report or dashboard.
+Here’s a breakdown of what it does in simple business terms:

-1. **Identify the Current Month**: The code starts by determining the month that is currently selected in the visual (like a chart or table).
-It does this by finding the maximum value of the 'MonthNumberOfYear' from the 'DimDate' table.
-This means if you are looking at data for March, the `SelectedMonth` would be 3.
+1. **Identify the Selected Month**: The code starts by determining which month is currently selected in the visual (like a chart or table).
+It uses the `MAX` function to find the highest month number from the 'DimDate' table, which represents the month currently being viewed.

 2. **Calculate Cumulative Cost**: The main goal of this measure is to calculate the total cost incurred up to and including the selected month.

-3. **Summing Costs**: The `CALCULATE` function is used to change the context in which the data is evaluated.
-It sums up the 'CostAmount' from the 'vw_Timesheet' table.
+3. **Sum the Costs**: The `SUM` function is used to add up all the costs from the 'vw_Timesheet' table, specifically the 'CostAmount' column.

-4. **Filtering the Data**: The `FILTER` function is applied to ensure that only the months that are less than or equal to the `SelectedMonth` are included in the calculation.
-The `ALLSELECTED` function allows the measure to respect any filters that might be applied in the report, ensuring that it only considers the relevant months based on user selections.
+4. **Filter the Data**: The `FILTER` function is applied to ensure that only the months up to and including the selected month are considered in the calculation.
+The `ALLSELECTED` function is used to maintain any other filters that might be applied to the 'DimDate' table, ensuring that the calculation respects the context of the report.

-5. **Final Outcome**: The result of this measure is the total cost from the beginning of the year up to the selected month.
-For example, if the selected month is March, it will sum the costs for January, February, and March.
+5. **Final Result**: The result of this measure is the total cost accumulated from the beginning of the year (or the relevant time period) up to the selected month.
+This allows users to see how costs have built up over time, providing valuable insights for budgeting and financial analysis.

-In summary, this DAX measure calculates the total costs accumulated from the start of the year up to the month currently selected in the report, allowing users to see how costs have built up over time.
+In summary, this DAX measure helps businesses track their cumulative costs over time, allowing for better financial planning and decision-making based on historical data.

 **`MSR_Cumulative Sales`**